- Fire Department

-Emergency ManagementHighland Village Fire-Rescue assists the Highland Village Police Department with the task of coordinating the City's emergency management efforts.
-This includes:
+Emergency ManagementHighland Village Fire Department is tasked with coordinating the City's emergency management efforts.

 - Conducting disaster exercise drills